MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-04-when_to_operate.md

 ## Partial conclusion

 <sub>That was a lot of information on *when to operate* - lets sum up. </sub>
-We did find out that when taking the number of available customers and when they tip most into account then the best hours to operate was 10AM - 3PM Monday through Friday.
+<sub>We did find out that when taking the number of available customers and when they tip most into account then the best hours to operate was 10AM - 3PM Monday through Friday. </sub>
-Further, when taking the amount pr. mile and amount pr. hour into account this clearly indicated that Monday and Sunday was good days to operate and Tuesdays was not recommendable.
+<sub>Further, when taking the amount pr. mile and amount pr. hour into account this clearly indicated that Monday and Sunday was good days to operate and Tuesdays was not recommendable. </sub>
-Finally, if you did prefer long trips it was recommended to operate early mornings between 4-5AM, and otherwise from 9AM - 1AM.
+<sub>Finally, if you did prefer long trips it was recommended to operate early mornings between 4-5AM, and otherwise from 9AM - 1AM. </sub>

+<sub>Having investigated *Where* and *When* to operate we should find out *Who* should we pickup.
+Clearly, some types of people tend to give better tips than others.
+Lets dig into that on the next slide.</sub>